Chameleon: Change of colour

-Some species, such as Smith's dwarf chameleon, adjust their colors for camouflage by the vision of the specific predator species (bird or snake) by which they are being threatened.
+Some species, such as Smith's dwarf chameleon and several others in the genus Bradypodion, adjust their colours for camouflage depending on the vision of the specific predator species (for example, bird or snake) by which they are being threatened.
+In the introduced Hawaiian population of Jackson's chameleon, conspicuous colour changes that are used for communication between chameleons have increased, whereas anti-predator camouflage colour changes have decreased relative to the native source population in Kenya, where there are more predators.

-Chameleons have two superimposed layers within their skin that control their color and thermoregulation.
+Chameleons have two superimposed layers within their skin that control their colour and thermoregulation.
 The top layer contains a lattice of guanine nanocrystals, and by exciting this lattice the spacing between the nanocrystals can be manipulated, which in turn affects which wavelengths of light are reflected and which are absorbed.
 Exciting the lattice increases the distance between the nanocrystals, and the skin reflects longer wavelengths of light.
 Thus, in a relaxed state the crystals reflect blue and green, but in an excited state the longer wavelengths such as yellow, orange, green, and red are reflected.

-The skin of a chameleon also contains some yellow pigments, which combined with the blue reflected by a relaxed crystal lattice results in the characteristic green color which is common of many chameleons in their relaxed state.
-Chameleon color palettes have evolved through evolution and the environment.
-Chameleons living in the forest have a more defined and colorful palette compared to those living in the desert or savanna, which have more of a basic, brown, and charred palette.
+The skin of a chameleon also contains some yellow pigments, which combined with the blue reflected by a relaxed crystal lattice results in the characteristic green colour, which is common for many chameleons in their relaxed state.
+Chameleon colour palettes have evolved through evolution and the environment.
+Chameleons living in the forest have a more defined and colourful palette compared to those living in the desert or savanna, which have more of a basic, brown, and charred palette.